-The Organic Wine Company was started in 1980 by Veronique Raskin.
+The Organic Wine Company was founded in 1980 by Veronique Raskin.

-Our mission is to share our passion for high quality, organic wine with those who enjoy wine.
-We source the finest handcrafted organic and biodynamic wines from small family owned vineyards and ship them direct to you at affordable prices.
+Our mission is to share our passion for high quality, organic wine.
+We source the finest handcrafted organic and biodynamic wines from small family-owned vineyards and ship them directly to you at affordable prices.

-We work with winemakers from around the world to offer you a wide range of organic and low or no sulfite added wine to complement the organic food on your table.
+We work with winemakers from around the world to offer you a wide range of organic wines with low or no sulfites added to complement the organic food on your table.

-Essentially, organic wine is wine made in the way that our ancestors made it before World War II when pesticides became widely used.
-Today, modern research on organic growing has made it possible to produce both high yields and high quality without putting toxic substances on to the vines or into the soil and water.
+Modern research on organic growing has made it possible to produce both high yields and high quality without putting toxic substances onto the vines or into the soil and water.

-When you drink organic wine, you are drinking wine that is free of pesticide and chemical residues, and you are voting with your dollars to support wine that has been grown in a way that actually enhances the health of the environment.
+When you drink organic wine, you are drinking wine that is free of pesticide and chemical residues, and choosing to support wine that has been grown in a way that actually enhances the health of the environment.

 Did you know?

-- Grapes are one of crops that receive the heaviest application of pesticides – millions of tons are sprayed on grape vines each year.
+- Grapes are one of crops that receive the heaviest application of pesticides.

 - Many organic wines are grown using something called integrated pest management, which is planting companion plants that attract beneficial insects to naturally reduce the populations of insects that will damage grapes.